vman/Site-Designs/README.md

 ### 3. Apply Site Design to existing modern site

-Using the `Invoke-SPOSiteDesign` cmdlet to apply a Site Design to an existing modern site.
+Using the `Invoke-SPOSiteDesign` cmdlet to apply a Site Design to an existing modern or classic site.

 ### 4. Join site to a Hub site using a Site Design